 99463 Initial hospital or birthing center care of normal newborn infant (admitted/

 discharged same date)

+*These CPT codes do not require use of a “V” code.

 or

-CPT-4 codes: Evaluation and Management Codes
+CPT-4 codes: Evaluation and Management Codes **

 99202-99205 New Patient 99213-99215 Established Patient

-NOTE: These CPT-4 codes must be used in conjunction with codes V20-V20.2 and/or V70.0 and/or V70.3-70.9.
+** These CPT-4 codes must be used in conjunction with codes V20-V20.2, V20.31 and V20.32 and/or V70.0 and/or V70.3-70.9.

 Line 7 - Screening Ratio - Divide the actual number of initial and periodic screening services received (line 6) by the expected number of initial and periodic screening services (line 5).
-This ratio indicates the extent to which EPSDT eligibles receive the number of initial and periodic screening services required by the state's periodicity schedule, adjusted by the proportion of the year for which they are Medicaid eligible.
+This ratio indicates the extent to which EPSDT eligibles receive the number of initial and periodic screening services required by the State's periodicity schedule, prorated by the proportion of the year for which they are Medicaid eligible.

-Note: In calculating Line 7, note that Line 6 should not exceed Line 5.
-The ratio cannot be over 100%.
+Note: In calculating Line 7, if the number exceeds 100 percent, enter 1.0 in this field.

-Line 8 - Total Eligibles Who Should Receive at Least One Initial or Periodic Screen - The number of persons who should receive at least one initial or periodic screen is dependent on each state's periodicity schedule.
+Line 8 - Total Eligibles Who Should Receive at Least One Initial or Periodic Screen - The number of persons who should receive at least one initial or periodic screen is dependent on each State's periodicity schedule.
 Use the following calculations:

-1. Look at the number entered in line 4 of this form, if that number is greater than 1, use the number 1.
-If the number in line 4 is less than or equal to 1, use the number in line 4.
+1. Look at the number entered in line 4 of this form.
+If that number is greater than 1, use the number 1.
+If the number on line 4 is less than or equal to 1, use the number in line 4.
 (This procedure will eliminate situations where more than one visit is expected in any age group in a year.).

-2. Multiply the number from calculation 1 above by the number in line 1 of the form.
+2. Multiply the number from calculation 1 above by the number in line 1b of the form.
 Enter the product on line 8.

-Line 9 - Total Eligibles Receiving at Least One Initial or Periodic Screen - Enter the unduplicated count of individuals, including those enrolled in managed care arrangements, who received at least one documented initial or periodic screen during the year.
+Line 9 - Total Eligibles Receiving at Least One Initial or Periodic Screen - Enter the unduplicated count of individuals from line 1b, including those enrolled in managed care arrangements, who received at least one documented initial or periodic screen during the year.
 Refer to codes in line 6.

-Line 9 - Total Eligibles Receiving at Least One Initial or Periodic Screen - Enter the unduplicated count of individuals, including those enrolled in managed care arrangements, who received at least one documented initial or periodic screen during the year.
-Refer to codes in line 6.

 Line 10 - Participant Ratio - Divide line 9 by line 8.
 Enter the quotient.
 This ratio indicates the extent to which eligibles are receiving any initial and periodic screening services during the year.

-Note: In calculating Line 10, note that Line 9 should not exceed Line 8.
-The ratio cannot be over 100%.
+Note: In calculating Line 10, if this number exceeds 100 percent, enter 1.0 in this field.

-Line 11 - Total Eligibles Referred for Corrective Treatment - Enter the unduplicated number of individuals, including those in managed care arrangements, who, as the result of at least one health problem identified during an initial or periodic screening service, including vision and hearing screenings, were scheduled for another appointment with the screening provider or referred to another provider for further needed diagnostic or treatment services.
+Line 11 - Total Eligibles Referred for Corrective Treatment - Enter the unduplicated number of individuals on line 1.b, including those in managed care arrangements, who, as the result of at least one health problem identified during an initial or periodic screening service, including vision and hearing screenings, were referred for another appointment with the screening provider or referred to another provider for further needed diagnostic or treatment services.
 This element does not include correction of health problems during the course of a screening examination.

-Line 12a - Total Eligibles Receiving Any Dental Services - Enter the unduplicated number of children receiving any dental service as defined by HCPC codes D0100 - D9999 (ADA codes D0100 - D9999).
-"Unduplicated" means that each child is counted only once for purposes of this line even if multiple services were received.
+Line 12a - Total Eligibles Receiving Any Dental Services - Enter the unduplicated number of children receiving at least one dental service by or under the supervision of a dentist as defined by HCPCS codes D0100 - D9999 (CDT codes D0100 - D9999).

-Line 12b - Total Eligibles Receiving Preventive Dental Services - Enter the unduplicated number of children receiving a preventive dental service as defined by HCPC codes D1000 - D1999 -+
+Line 12b - Total Eligibles Receiving Preventive Dental Services - Enter the unduplicated number of children receiving at least one preventive dental service by or under the supervision of a dentist as defined by HCPCS codes D1000 - D1999 -

-(ADA codes D1000 - D1999).
-"Unduplicated" means that each child is counted only once even if more than one preventive service was provided.
+(CDT codes D1000 - D1999).